BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 plus various villainesses

-I couldn't complete this thing without including Go Nagai's wonderfully corrupted update of this popular (yet atypical) 1970's magical girl show for a 1994 OVA series.
+I couldn't complete this thing without including Go Nagai's wonderfully corrupted update of his popular (yet atypical) 1970's magical girl show for a 1994 OVA series.
 Nagai started out doing giant robot shows like Mazinger Z, and then made a positive artistic change (in my opinion, anyway!) when he turned to doing more character-driven shows, especially with characters designed to cause nosebleeds, be it by fist/face contact or eye/figure interaction.
 For these OVAs, he upped both of these factors in the same person.
 Any female character who looks beautiful, is fundamentally kind and compassionate and can kick much booty when she needs to (which is pretty often, against the evil forces in Cosplay City) is good in my books.
 Part of this lovely android's talent is to change her appearance and costume at will; the pic you see here is how she normally looks/dresses.
 Of course, Nagai had to make her transformation sequences a fair bit saucier than how they originally were.
 Mind you, it wasn't that much of a stretch in attitude; the lyrics of the original 1973 TV series theme (which was re-recorded for this) commented on how nice her behind and breasts were!
 I guess it was just a matter of time before somebody offered more explicit proof dB).
 Also, it appears that all the bad guys Honey has to go up against are actually bad girls.
 And we all know how well Nagai does bad girls, right?
 However, seeing as they're all basically monsters of the week, I'm not going to spoil the remaining bits of story by listing them here.
 You really have to see them for yourself.

 Honey from New Cutey Honey